ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 	2.4 Failing validation for invalid parameter

-3. Follow Command with parameters, Long running command.
+3. Follow Command with parameters, Immediate command

-	3.1  TrackOff command as child command to HCD
+	3.1 follow command to assembly then hcd
+	3.2 Using ask pattern to implement immediate command

-4. HCD to Assembly CurrentState publish/subscribe
+4. HCD to Assembly CurrentState publish/subscribe using Current State publisher

+5. Lifecycle Commands(StartUp/Shutdown)
+    5.1 Submit lifecycle command to assembly and hcd 5.2 Transition assembly and hcd state from initialized to running and vice-versa

+6. Loading and using configuration with the configuration service

+7. Lifecycle and Operational states
+    7.1 Transition between states
+    7.2 Communicating states between actors
+    7.3 Communicating states from hcd to assembly

-5. Client app to exercise the assembly commands
+8. Client app to submit commands to assembly

 ## Examples to be implemented

-1. Immediate command

-2. Loading and using configuration with the configuration service

-3. Lifecycle Commands(StartUp/Shutdown)

-4. Communicating states between actors
+1. Communicating states between actors

-5. State based command validation
+2. State based command validation

-6. Publish demandState from assembly to hcd
+3. Publish demandState from assembly to hcd

-7. States transition.
+4. States transition.